lightbend/kalix-jvm-sdk/README.md

 * the ability to deploy directly to Akka Serverless without requiring the `akkasls` CLI.

 By including this plugin, no tooling other than Maven and Java are required to support a full-featured development lifecycle.

+## Building and testing

+Test sources are required to be generated, particularly when run from within an IDE and attempting to run tests.
+A simple `mvn test` from the command line will suffice to get testing working.